 Pr.
 Brooks has in the past been PI on research programs funded by the Air Force Office of Scientific Research, National Science Foundation, Department of Energy, National Institute of Standards, Army Research Office, Office of Naval Research and BMW Corporation.
 Dr. Brook’s research concentrates on information assurance, battlespace coordination, behavior pattern extraction/detection and game theory.
 His battlespace coordination work has been funded by DARPA (distributed coordination of air combat campaigns), ARO (game-theoretic coordination of combat missions for teams of autonomous combat vehicles) and ONR (maritime domain awareness).
 His Internet freedom work involves interactions with at-risk populations working for freedom of expression.

 Cynthia is a political scientist working as a faculty research advisor at the NATO Defense College in Rome.
 Since 2015, she was respectively a Max Weber Fellow and an associate researcher at the SPS Department and Robert Schuman Centre for Advanced Studies of the European University Institute in Florence.
 Previously, she was affiliated to the Institute for Strategic Studies (IRSEM) at the French Ministry of Defense (2011-2015).
 She received a PhD from the EHESS in Paris and was a lecturer at Sciences Po in Paris (2013-2018).
-Her research covers topics of diplomacy, foreign policy, political violence, radicalization and international security —with a focus on the role of non-state actors including diasporas, lobbies and religious actors.
-She is a co-founder of Caron Associés a french consultancy for governments and international organizations and of Danaïdes.org.
+Her research covers topics of diplomacy, foreign policy, political violence, radicalisation and international security, focus on the roles diasporas, lobbies and religious actors.
+She is a co-founder of Caron Associés consultancy and of Danaïdes.org.